-Proposed shape of the converter (a), the distribution of power density in cylindrical converter (shape 1) and with the proposed shape (shape 2) irradiated with 7Li 0.25 AGeV (b).
+Proposed shape of the converter with a wedge part (a), the distribution of power density in cylindrical converter (shape 1) and with the proposed shape (shape 2) irradiated with 7Li 0.25 AGeV (b).

-One relevant advantage of a Be converter with high dimensions is the fact that allows to diminish the level of enrichment, increasing the period of functioning without refueling and consequently, the burn-up.
+One relevant advantage of a Be converter with high dimensions is the fact that allows to diminish the level of enrighment, increasing the period of functioning without refueling and consequently, the burn-up.